AdvancedCustomFields/docs/fields/clone.md

 ## Settings
 - **Fields**
   Defines fields you would like to clone.
+Select specific fields, or all fields from a specific field group.

 - **Display**
   Specifies the style used to render clone fields.